elixir-engineering-logo

 The lower the criticality rating, the more freedom that a designer has in determining the layout and access requirements.
 Based on the Company’s standard HFE, the access and positioning requirements for each Category of valve should be clearly specified, along with the clearances around each Category of valve, labelling requirements, maximum forces required to operate etc. For example, Category 1 valves should be placed at waist/chest height, rather than below the knees or above the shoulders.

-3. Review drawings that contain proposed piping and instrumentation (PFDs and P&IDs).
+2. Review: Participants review the plant area using drawings or 3D models to understand the layout.
+Review drawings that contain proposed piping and instrumentation (PFDs and P&IDs).

 Elixir Engineering